ipfs/devgrants/open-grants/ipfs-rust/README.md

 Much like we will build upon community efforts, we will also enable and encourage others to build upon our work.
-This will be a twofold effort that includes both permissive licencing and community outreach:  onboarding as many new contributors as possible, mapping the work out into issues of different levels of difficulty, and providing mentorship.
+This will be a twofold effort that includes both permissive licensing and community outreach:  onboarding as many new contributors as possible, mapping the work out into issues of different levels of difficulty, and providing mentorship.

 ### Figure 1.
 Risk Assessment